The Wiz

 Stephanie Mills (pictured in 2017) played Dorothy in the original 1975 Broadway musical The Wiz.

 The Wiz: The Super Soul Musical "Wonderful Wizard of Oz" is a musical with music and lyrics by Charlie Smalls (and others) and book by William F. Brown.
 It is a retelling of L. Frank Baum's children's novel The Wonderful Wizard of Oz (1900) in the context of contemporary African-American culture.
 It opened on October 21, 1974, at the Morris A. Mechanic Theatre in Baltimore, and moved to Broadway's Majestic Theatre with a new cast on January 5, 1975.

-The 1975 Broadway production won seven Tony Awards, including Best Musical.
+The 1975 Broadway production was nominated for eight Tony Awards winning seven including Best Musical.
 It was an early example of Broadway's mainstream acceptance of works with an all-Black cast.
 It has had revivals in New York, London, San Diego, and the Netherlands, and a limited-run revival was presented by Encores! at New York City Center in June 2009.
 A big-budget film adaptation of the same name was released in 1978, with Ted Ross and Mabel King reprising their stage roles.
 The Wiz Live!, a television production of the stage musical, was broadcast on NBC in December 2015.